WooCommerce stock sync plugin comparison by workflow, not just feature lists

 Common mistakes when choosing a stock sync plugin

 These are the mistakes that cause problems later.
-Check them before you install anything on a live WooCommerce store.
+Therefore, check them before you install anything on a live WooCommerce store.

 Buying only on price